rskulles/SFML_User_Variables_Script/README.md

 ##How do I know it worked?

 Download my Visual Studio 2013 Project [on GitHub](https://github.com/rskulles/SFML_User_Variables_Script), build and run it.
+You will also need to have SFML installed to your C: drive under Program Files (x86)/SFML.

 ###or